-At this time, the County and the Town have not designated lands for a Joint Development Area.
-If opportunities arise in the future, the County and the Town may pursue opportunities for future industrial and commercial development to occur in close proximity to the Town, but without the subject lands being annexed by the Town.
+The County and the Town have designated lands for a Joint Development Area.
+If opportunities arise in the future, the County and the Town may pursue opportunities to expand the Joint Development Area, but without the subject lands being annexed by the Town.
 Joint Development Areas may be used to facilitate development in the IDP area that is cooperative and coordinated between the County and the Town and offers both municipalities a share of the associated revenues and costs.